revolist/revogrid-docs/blog/best-js-pivot-in-2026.md

 That changes what “the best JavaScript pivot table” means.

-A good pivot component in 2026 is not only about showing totals.
+A good [JavaScript pivot table](/pivot) component in 2026 is not only about showing totals.
 It needs to fit into a real product architecture:

 * it must render large datasets without turning the browser into a spreadsheet file viewer;
 * it must work inside React, Vue, Angular, Svelte, or plain JavaScript;